 The institutional repository was officially released in April 2007 to gather and communicate the education results/research findings of Ochanomizu University.
 It is commonly known as "TeaPot," based on the "Ocha" (meaning "tea") portion of the University's name.
 In addition to digital release of the periodical Yōji no kyōiku ("Early Childhood Education") beginning with the first issue, videos of creative dance performances by the Department of Dance and Dance Education, and other distinctive content, we are working to release the table of contents information and main body of the bulletin periodicals issued by the University's faculties, divisions, and centers.
-The cumulative total of items registered as of the end of AY2019 was 38,759.
-TeaPot can be accessed from the main page of the University website or the main page of the University Library website. http://teapot.lib.ocha.ac.jp/ocha/?locale=en
+The cumulative total of items registered as of the end of AY2020 was 39,302.
+TeaPot can be accessed from the main page of the University website.

+http://teapot.lib.ocha.ac.jp/ocha/?locale=en